Native Animal Keeper Fauna Record Book

 Why do I have to lodge my fauna records?

-It is a condition of your licence to keep a true and accurate record of your holdings and to lodge it with the Wildlife Licensing and Management Unit each year.
+It is a condition of your licence to keep a true and accurate record of your holdings and to lodge it with the Wildlife Licensing Team each year.

 This lets OEH understand the size and scale of the native-animal-keeping hobby and to monitor licensees’ activities to ensure conservation objectives are met.